Speeding fines and penalties in the UK: how much do I have to pay?

 How much is a speeding fine?

-Fines are capped however at £1000, or £2500 for motorway tickets.
+Fines are generally capped at £1,000, or £2,500 for motorway offences when imposed by a court.

-How long does it take to get a speeding ticket?
+How long does it take to get a speeding ticket

 How to pay a speeding fine